 We cannot provide any assurances that any of our pending patent applications will mature into issued patents.
 For example, the U.S. Patent and Trademark Office, or U.S. PTO, has issued a final rejection against one of our patent applications claiming one of our proprietary GABAA positive allosteric modulator compounds, asserting a lack of novelty and non-obviousness.
-We are in the process of preparing an appeal to the Patent Trial and Appeal Board, and may not be successful in overturning the rejection.
+We are in the process of challenging the rejection, and may not be successful in overturning the rejection.